ndh2np/SSD2024Dec_Learners_materials/practical2/readme.md

    - Feel free to read up about the `mssql` package (e.g., stored procedures, connection pooling).
    - Adhere to security best practices when connecting to a database and handling user data (e.g. using environmental variables .env file).

-This brief outlines the key aspects of Practical 4, guiding you through the process of enhancing your Books API with SQL Server integration.
+This brief outlines the key aspects of the practical, guiding you through the process of enhancing your Books API with SQL Server integration.